ChloeZhou1997/personalwebpage/content/evergreen/notes-beyondgoodandevil-ch1.md

     inclination.
--   Kant's idea was happily received by theologians belongs to the Tubingen institution: The Tübingen School, also known as the Tubingen institution, was a German theological movement in the 19th century that aimed to interpret the Bible in a historical-critical manner.
+-   Kant's idea was happily received by theologians belongs to the Tubingen institution: The Tübingen School, also known as the Tubingen institution was a German theological movement in the 19th century that aimed to interpret the Bible in a historical-critical manner.
 It was led by theologians such as Friedrich Schleiermacher, Albrecht Ritschl, and Adolf von Harnack.
 -   However, to Nietzsche, the claim of a "by means of a means" is a cyclical statement.
-To demonstrate this point, he made an example of a person asking a doctor, how opium induce sleep, and the doctor answer, there's a power in it that induces sleep, and the nature of that power is to make sense to become drowsy.
+To demonstrate this point, he made an example of a person asking a doctor, how opium induces sleep, and the doctor answers, there's a power in it that induces sleep, and the nature of that power is to make sense to become drowsy.
 It's immediately seen that the statement lacks any substance in it but only comical.